beaumontetse/engulfing_bull/README.md

 ### Executing program

-* run grabprice.sh on a virtual machine and set name of price file to write to
+* Run grabprice.sh on a virtual machine and set name of price file to write to
-* move the new price file in the same directory as engulfingbull.sh
+* Move the new price file in the same directory as engulfingbull.sh
-* in engulfingbull.sh, at the top, set the file = the newly created price file, and set the stock ticker to the stock being analyzed)
+* In engulfingbull.sh, at the top, set the file = the newly created price file, and set the stock ticker to the stock being analyzed)

 ## Authors